Uluru & Northern Territory, Australia

 From Uluru you can drive along to Kings Canyon and complete the rim walk – a loop hike along the edge of a red rock canyon.
 It’s a challenging climb/walk but one which is very rewarding with some amazing view points along the way.
 For less experienced walkers, the King Creek Walk is recommended.

 The capital city of Darwin is a great place to visit with aqua parks and natural springs.
 It has a fantastic waterfront with several beaches as well as the nearby Museum and Art Gallery.
-Of course, no visit to the Northern Territory is complete without a visit to the World Heritage Site of Ayers Rock.
+Travel two hours from Darwin and you’ll reach Litchfield National Park which is known for it’s verdant scenery, plunge pools and sparkling waterfalls.

 Time Difference: GMT +9 hours 30 minutes

 Currency: Australian Dollar

 Due to the large area covered by the Northern Territory, there are two distinct climates between the northern part and southern area.

 The northern part has a tropical climate with high humidity and two distinguishable seasons with October to April being the wet season and May to September the dry season.
 During the dry season, the average daily temperature is 32°C.

 In the southern half of the Northern Territory, the temperatures between October and March reach 35°C.

 Australia’s most recognisable natural structure.
 Uluru, or commonly known as Ayers Rock, is a magnificent sandstone monolith situated almost in the centre of Australia.
 A World Heritage Site, it juts out of the barren surroundings to a height of 350m and is sacred to the indigenous Australians.
 As there are no hotels within the surrounding park, tourists usually stay in the small town of Yulara.